-Crowds descend on Windsor for Harry and Meghan's glamorous wedding
+Prince Harry and Meghan Markle to marry in union of royal tradition and modernity

 WINDSOR, England (Reuters) - Prince Harry and U.S. actress Meghan Markle marry on Saturday in a lavish ceremony that unites the traditional pomp of British royalty with Hollywood glamour, injecting new life into a monarchy striving to stay relevant in the modern age.

-As dawn broke over Queen Elizabeth’s Windsor Castle where the couple will marry, excited crowds began to assemble outside its ancient stone walls, home to 39 English monarchs since 1066.
+Millions around the world are expected to watch when Elizabeth’s popular grandson and the American star of the TV drama “Suits” tie the knot at the 15th Century St George’s Chapel in Windsor Castle, the oldest and largest inhabited castle in the world.

-Millions around the world are expected to watch when Elizabeth’s popular grandson and the American star of the TV drama “Suits” tie the knot at the 15th Century St George’s Chapel in the oldest and largest inhabited castle in the world.
+As dawn broke over its ancient stone walls, excited crowds began to assemble, many draped in British and American flags.

 “I just think it will be magical.
 There will be so much shouting and cheering and noise.
-I love the royal family,” said Ronda Musgrove, 59, who camped overnight on the street opposite the castle to get the best view of events.
+I love the royal family,” said Ronda Musgrove, 59, who camped overnight on the street opposite.

-More than 100,000 fans are expected to cram the narrow streets of Windsor, about 20 miles (30 km) west of London.
-Security was tight and visitors had to pass through police search points set up around the castle.
+More than 100,000 fans are expected to cram the narrow roads of Windsor, about 20 miles (30 km) west of London.
+Security was tight and visitors had to pass through police search points set up around the castle, home to 39 English monarchs since 1066

 The world’s media has been gripped by the union of Harry, 33, the sixth-in-line to the British throne, and Markle, 36, a divorcee whose mother is African-American and father is white, and hundreds of TV crews have descended on Windsor.

-For many, the wedding is a fairytale.
-For some black Britons, it illustrates the breakdown of barriers in modern Britain.
+To some black Britons, the wedding is a fairytale which personifies the breakdown of barriers and reveals a more modern Britain where a person’s background is no obstacle to even the most elite and traditional of institutions.

-To others, it is an irrelevance or a mild distraction from Britain’s schism over its planned exit from the European Union.
-Polls have suggested that most Britons will not even bother to watch the event.
+To others, it is an irrelevance or mild distraction to the schism of Brexit which has deeply divided the United Kingdom, and polls have suggested that most Britons will not bother tuning in to watch the event.

 The hour-long ceremony begins at 1100 GMT, with weather forecasts predicting blue skies and sunshine.